 Coalition for National Trauma Research (CNTR)

-Together with the American Association for the Surgery of Trauma (AAST), National Trauma Institute (NTI) American College of Surgeons Committee on Trauma (COT), Western Trauma Association (WTA) and American Trauma Society (ATS), the Eastern Association for the Surgery of Trauma (EAST) launched the Coalition for National Trauma Research (CNTR) in September 2014.
+Together with the American Association for the Surgery of Trauma (AAST), National Trauma Institute (NTI) American College of Surgeons Committee on Trauma (COT), and the Western Trauma Association (WTA), the Eastern Association for the Surgery of Trauma (EAST) launched the Coalition for National Trauma Research (CNTR) in September 2014.
 CNTR believes that a robust research infrastructure is long over-due, pointing to a 40-year history of federally acknowledged research funding inadequacies.

 CNTR seeks consistent and significant funding for studies that increase an understanding of the mechanisms of traumatic injury and inform clinical practice.
 In addition, the coalition advocates for a centralized research agenda to prioritize work in the discipline, and for federal support of a robust trauma research infrastructure – including a National Trauma Research Repository and a Trauma Clinical Trials Network.